Armed Forces of Ukraine

-Military units of other countries have participated regularly in multinational military exercises with Ukrainian forces in Ukraine.
+Military units of other countries have participated regularly in multinational military exercises in Ukraine.
 Many of these exercises have been held under the NATO cooperation program Partnership for Peace.
+As of 2024, with over $120 billion in foreign military aid in addition to being one of the best-funded armed forces in the world, the Soviet era military equipment of the Armed Forces of Ukraine is quickly being replaced with vast amounts of NATO standard military equipment.